September 24, 2025

 Key Considerations for a Resilient Supply Chain

-A successful operation goes beyond simply moving goods; it involves building a robust system that can withstand unforeseen challenges.
+A successful operation goes beyond simply moving goods; it requires building a robust system that can withstand unforeseen challenges.

 The Role of Local Partnerships